We offer courses in writing and speaking.

-We think there are four reasons for departments and faculty to sponsor courses in research communication.
+We think there are three reasons for departments and faculty to sponsor courses in research communication.

 To suit different departmental needs and budgets, we offer a variety of options: from a comprehensive program of research communication that follows students from the 3rd or 4th year all the way to the job market to one-off bootcamp-style writing workshops.
 Similarly, we offer a mix of in-person and remote instruction.
 If you would like to learn more, please get in touch at email@example.com.

 Our courses have helped different students in different ways.
 For instance, here is what a few different students took away from a course; these are excerpts from anonymous surveys conducted at the end of a course or from emails sent after a course.
 At the bottom of this page, you will also find a packet of student evaluations.